LuvDaSun/JsonSchema42/README.md

 ## Publishing

 Bump version via `npm --workspaces version patch`.
+You could also bump a minor or major version.

 Then regenerate code via `make rebuild`.